TCM Tongue Diagnosis Guide: How to Read Color, Coating, Shape, and AI Tongue Analysis

 Scalloped Edges (Teeth Marks)

-- Indicates: Spleen Qi deficiency
+- May suggest in TCM: Spleen Qi deficiency pattern

 - Common symptoms: Digestive weakness, bloating, fatigue